-Special Note Regarding Forward-Looking Information
+Special Note Regarding Forward-Looking Information 2

-Background and overall performance 2
+Background and overall performance 3

-Selected annual information 6

-Results of operations 6
+Results of operations 7

-Analysis of the results of operations for the years ended December 31, 2014 and 2013 6
+Analysis of the results of operations for the three months ended March 31, 2015 7

 Analysis of the changes to the financial position of the Company 7

 Summary of quarterly results 8

-Liquidity 8
+Liquidity

 Capital resources 9

 Off balance sheet arrangements 9

-Transactions with related parties 9
+Subsequent events 9

 Compensation of Key Management Personnel 9

-Outstanding share data .
-10
+Outstanding share data 10

-Proposed transactions .
-10
+Proposed transactions 10

+Financial instruments 10

-Changes in accounting policies .
-12
+Changes in accounting policies 12

-Risks and uncertainties .
-15
+Risks and uncertainties 13

-Legal proceedings .
-18

-April 21, 2015
+May 26, 2015

-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2014 has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 21, 2015 (the "Report Date").
-The Report should be read in conjunction with the financial statements including the notes thereto for the years ended December 31, 2014 and 2013 (the "Financial Statements").
-The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
-All dollar amounts in the Report are in Canadian dollars unless otherwise noted.
+The following Management's Discussion and Analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed financial statements including the notes thereto for the three months ended March 31, 2015 and 2014 and the audited financial statements including the notes thereto for the years ended December 31, 2014 and 2013 (collectively, the "Financial Statements").

+The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS").
+Abacus' accounting policies are described in Note 3 of the Financial Statements.
+These Financial Statements, together with this MD&A dated May 26, 2015 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
+All dollar amounts are in Canadian dollars unless otherwise noted.